Cabin, cottage, chalet, vacation home, summer home, whatever you call it, they’re loved in Newfoundland!

 Bug repellent is a must, though a fly hat and long pants/shirts may help as well.
 And no cabin packing is complete without a tube of After Bite.

 Many cabins are located near water, either the ocean, a pond, or a lake.
 Consult with your rental host about whether or not the water is safe or suitable for swimming before you get in.

 Some may even provide a motorboat, dinghy, paddle board, or other items for water fun.
 Be sure to always wear a life jacket and practice smart water safety.

 Again, most rental cabins will be equipped with a proper kitchen, BBQ, and fridge/freezer.

-In lesser-equipped units you may find a camp stove instead of a real stove and oven, camping cooler requiring ice instead of a fridge, etc.
+In lesser-equipped units you may find a camp stove instead of a real stove and oven.
+Another difference would be a camping cooler that requires ice instead of a fridge, etc.